Self-driving car tech worthwhile, consumers say

 The study points to availability of active safety features on over 60 percent of new cars, compared to less than a quarter just five years ago, as evidence that drivers are getting more and more accustomed to the idea of letting their vehicle be responsible for key safety backup roles.
 Nearly perfectly in-line with that, 58 percent of those surveyed said they would be willing to pay over $1,000 extra for active safety features on their next car purchase.

 By far the most popular of the features currently on the market is blind-spot detection, with 61 percent of respondents stating that they would pay extra to have a reassuring light on their exterior mirrors.
-Pre-collision systems are second, with just over half willing to shell out for a warning ahead of a potential collision, while lane departure warnings, adaptive cruise control, and automatic parking rounded out the top five — each ranking above the 24 percent who wouldn’t pay extra for any of them.
+Pre-collision systems are second, with just over half willing to shell out for a warning ahead of a potential collision, while lane departure warnings, adaptive cruise control, and automatic parking rounded out the top five—each ranking above the 24 percent who wouldn’t pay extra for any of them.

-The study concludes by asking respondents if they would feel safe in a vehicle that drives itself, but requires a driver who is able to override the system — a Level 4 autonomous vehicle, in other words.
-Two thirds of millennials responded in the affirmative, slightly ahead of the 34-44 demographic.
+The study concludes by asking respondents if they would feel safe in a vehicle that drives itself, but requires a driver who is able to override the system—a Level 4 autonomous vehicle, in other words.
+Two-thirds of millennials responded in the affirmative, slightly ahead of the 34-44 demographic.
 Those above the age of 55 were just as unified, but against the idea of trusting a self-driving car.

 When asked when they might be willing to purchase such a vehicle, just 16 percent of millennials said “never,” and in no age group did more than half outright reject the idea, though the timeframe of consideration shifted considerably with age.